Day-fit/Day-fit/README.md

 - Exploring advanced Spring features and microservices
 - Sharpening my skills in DevOps and CI/CD pipelines
 - Working on personal projects to expand my GitHub portfolio
+- Learning new frameworks such as React and JavaFX

 **Find me on [LinkedIn](https://www.linkedin.com/in/dawid-socha-66193a34b/)**
 **Read more [About Me](https://day-fit.github.io/)**